Feed Your Neighbor

 Step 1 - Review/download the Feed Your Neighbor Patch Program below and select the appropriate Girl Scout level program sheet.

-Step 2 - Complete three requirements, including an activity on May 2 as part of the council-wide service project day (food drive booth or volunteer at food bank).
+Step 2 - Complete three requirements as part of the council-wide service project day (food drive booth or volunteer at food bank):

-Step 3 - Submit your completed evaluation form(s) to the your local GSGLA Service Center and pick up your Feed Your Neighbor Food Drive & Service Day patch(es).
+Step 3 - Submit your completed evaluation form(s) to the your local GSGLA Service Center and pick up your Feed Your Neighbor Service Month patch(es).